BlizzCrafter/MonoGame.Forms/README.md

 ### Building

-* The **MonoGame.Forms.DX** project uses a modified version of the MonoGame.Framework 3.8.0.270, which is already precompiled and included in this repo.
+* The **MonoGame.Forms.DX** project uses a modified version of the MonoGame.Framework.
+It's called [MonoGame.Framework.WindowsDX.9000](https://www.nuget.org/packages/MonoGame.Framework.WindowsDX.9000/) (created by [nkast](https://github.com/nkast)), which is faster, memory optimized, bugfixed and supports full mouse & keyboard input within WindowsForms.
+You can also update MonoGame.Forms to a new MonoGame version very easily - just by updating the MonoGame.Framework.WindowsDX.9000 nuget package!
-* The **MonoGame.Forms.GL** project uses a modified version of the MonoGame.Framework based on the development build from 16th of JULY 2018.
+* **MonoGame.Forms.GL**  - DEPRECATED! - faster alternative: [MonoGame.Template.Gtk.CSharp](https://www.nuget.org/packages/MonoGame.Template.Gtk.CSharp/) (created by [harry-cpp](https://github.com/harry-cpp)).

 #### Tips & Tricks / Dos & Don'ts

-The OpenGL version of the library currently renders differently than the DirectX one, which makes it generally slower.
-If you need as much perormance as possible, you should definitley use the DirectX library.

 * Boost performance of a custom OpenGL control by raising its **DrawIntervall** with the property window during design time (try 50ms or 100ms.
 1ms aims to 60 fps)
 * **Never** use **DoubleBuffering** on a custom control.
-This counts for the OpenGL library **as well as** for the DirectX library!
 It will cause flickering and slow downs.
 * If you experience scaling issues with your drawn content, then you might want to set the right **AutoScaleMode** of a Form containing a MonoGameControl:
 **`AutoScaleMode = System.Windows.Forms.AutoScaleMode.None;`**.
 If you want to turn off scaling of your whole application, then you need to add a **[Manifest-File](https://github.com/sqrMin1/MonoGame.Forms/blob/master/DPI_Aware_Application.md)**.
-* If you need to have the **MonoGame-PipelineTool** integrated into your **MonoGame.Forms** project, you should check out the **[PipelineTool-Tutorial](https://github.com/sqrMin1/MonoGame.Forms/blob/master/PipelineTool-Tutorial.md)!**
-**NEW**: Now you can also directly **[install the Visual Studio templates](https://marketplace.visualstudio.com/items?itemName=SandboxBlizz.MonoGameForms42)** or use the combined NuGet-Packages **[[DX](https://www.nuget.org/packages/MonoGame.Forms.DX.Content.Builder) | [GL](https://www.nuget.org/packages/MonoGame.Forms.GL.Content.Builder)] !**
+**NEW**: Now you can also directly **[install the Visual Studio templates](https://marketplace.visualstudio.com/items?itemName=SandboxBlizz.MonoGameForms42)**.

 # How-To
 #### Setup MonoGame.Forms

 First you need to make your MonoGame.Forms library ready to use.
-This step is very easy; you just need to compile either the MonoGame.Forms.DX or the MonoGame.Forms.GL PCL from source and then just add the compiled DLL's to your project.
+This step is very easy; you just need to compile the MonoGame.Forms.DX library from source and then just add the compiled DLL's to your project.

 ↳ _This is the prefered route, when you want to make you own custom changes to the library or extend it_.